Deloitte Tone of Voice — Impact & Matters

 What is Deloitte's brand message?

-Deloitte's core message is about Global professional services.
-Their concept "Meaningful impact" drives their mission: To make an impact that matters.
+Deloitte's core message: Global professional services Their mission: To make an impact that matters

 What makes Deloitte's brand voice unique?

 Deloitte stands out through their impact, matters, making communication style.
-Their central brand tension — "Insignificant vs. Matters" — shapes every message they craft in the Services sector.
+Their central brand tension, "Insignificant vs. Matters", shapes how they communicate across the Services sector.

 What language style does Deloitte use?